-- 3.6.1 There is no stigma attached to being in an intervention in this school.
-Everyone needs something, whatever that might be, and so they're all getting something somewhere. - 3.6.2 In the school's determination to ensure that ALL pupils succeed, we recognise the need for and are committed to providing individualised interventions, for set periods of time, to diminish the difference between pupils.
-The school will therefore ensure that the additional support it provides is effective by: - Looking at the individual needs of each child and identifying their barriers to learning.
-All pupils eligible for pupil premium, who are not making progress commensurate with their abilities, have an individual profile, which is updated every half term.
-Other disadvantaged pupils have individual My Plans or My Plan Pluses if they are on the SEN register. - Using high quality support staff, including HLTAs, to provide high quality interventions across the phases.
+In the school's determination to ensure that ALL pupils succeed, we recognise the need for and are committed to providing individualised interventions, for set periods of time, to closing the gap between groups of pupils.
+There is absolutely no stigma attached to being in an intervention in this school.
+Every child needs support for learning at different points in their school life, whatever that might be.

+- 3.6.1The school will therefore ensure that the additional support it provides is effective by: - Looking at the individual needs of each child and identifying their barriers to learning.
+All pupils eligible for pupil premium, who are not making progress that is commensurate with their abilities, are identified on the school's progress trackers, which are updated every half term after each assessment window. - Ensuring other disadvantaged pupils have individual My Plans or My Plan Pluses if they are on the SEN register. - Using high quality support staff, including HLTAs, to provide high quality interventions across the phases. - Matching the skills of the support staff to the interventions they provide and tailoring interventions to the needs of the child. - Ensuring support staff and class teachers communicate regularly about the programmes of additional support disadvantaged pupils receive.
+The impact is recorded by the inclusion lead. - Using the school's Family Support Worker for individualised SEMH support. - 3.6.2 The school will work closely with other agencies to bring in additional expertise, as part of the school's Early Help initiative.
+These will include: - The ATS (Advisory Teaching Service) - The Educational Psychology Team - Families First - School Nursing Service - The SaLT (Speech and Language) service